Samizo-AITL/zenn-articles/articles/en/02_control/16_aitl-controller-safety-pakage.md

 title: What Is Recovery Control?
 Why AI Control Is Defined by Post-Failure Design
 ---

-# 🔁 【Control:16】(Safety Design) What Is Recovery Control?
+# 【Control】🔁 16.
+(Safety Design) What Is Recovery Control?
 ## Why AI Control Is Defined by Post-Failure Design
 topics: ["control engineering", "AI", "safety design", "recovery", "FSM"]